Skip to Content

 1. A Good Tent

-We could write an entire blog post about picking a tent, but to keep things simple, here are some tips on picking a good one.
+We could write an entire blog post about picking a tent, but here are some tips on choosing a good one to keep things simple.

 Don’t skimp on your tent.
 It’s the thing that will keep you safe and dry when you’re camping, so make sure that you invest a bit more into buying a high-quality tent.

 Tents are rated for seasons.
-Pick the right kind of tent for the time of year that you plan to go camping.
+Pick the right tent for the time of year you plan to go camping.

-Consider how much space you’re going to need based on how many people are coming with you.
+Consider how much space you need based on how many people are coming with you.

 Always look at reviews from experienced camping enthusiasts.
 Don’t just look at Amazon reviews!

-Your tent should take up a sizable amount of your budget because it’s one of the most important aspects of a successful camping trip.
+Your tent should be a sizable portion of your budget because it's one of the most important aspects of a successful camping trip.

 If you don’t spend more on a quality tent, don't be surprised if it collapses after the first night and ruins the entire trip.